New Mom Brain: Yes, It’s Real

 A first-of-its-kind study has revealed that the architecture of women's brains changes strikingly during their first pregnancies in ways that last for at least two years.
 Gray matter shrinks in areas involved in processing and responding to social signals.
 Experts believe this helps moms be more efficient, with the brains of new mothers essentially wired to respond to baby and detect threats.
 This new study showed the first evidence that pregnancy confers long-lasting changes in a woman's brain (6).
 Research is still investigating just how these changes act over time.

 Many women report mom-brain symptoms diminishing over the course of the first year.
-Lack of sleep can contribute to trouble focusing and things do tend to ease up as you and baby get into a reliable rhythm.
+Lack of sleep can contribute to trouble focusing, but things do tend to ease up as you and baby get into a reliable rhythm.

 Tips & solutions for mom brain:

-While there are some things you can’t change—like hormones—there are many things you can do to take things into your own hands.
+While there are some things you can’t change—like hormones—there are many things you can control.

 It’s important to stay hydrated.
 Water provides energy to brain cells more effectively than any other substance.